Close Menu

 Toggle

-• Setting Up the Floor Office (Our Co-Working Space)
+• Setting Up the Floor Office: Our Co-Working Space for Kids

-• Our Simple Switch: From Cartoons to Typing Games
+• Our Simple Switch: From Cartoons to Free Educational Browser Games

 • Cross-Training: When the Toddler Wants In

-• The 3 Games That Actually Work (and How We Use Them)
+• 3 Free Educational Browser Games That Actually Work (and How We Use Them)

 In corporate HR, if you put an employee in a dark room and make them watch mandatory training videos for two hours, they turn into a zombie.

-I tried going cold turkey, but my 8-year-old ‘Assistant Manager’ needs to type for school, and my 2-year-old ‘Head of Negotiations’ desperately wants to copy everything she does.
+I tried going cold turkey, but my 8-year-old needs to type for school, and my 2-year-old desperately wants to copy everything she does.

 Not all screen time is created equal, and once I understood that, things got a lot clearer.